KaizoSauceA/kaizosaucea.github.io/_posts/2024-02-11-picoctfgym-picker_iii.md

 # FUNC_TABLE_ENTRY_SIZE = 32
 # 4 * 32 = 128
 # "win" + " " = 4
-# make sure we subtract the length of "win" + " " from the total
+# make sure we subtract the length of "win" + " " from the total so the payload doesn't trigger the corrupted table check
 python
 >>> "win" + " " + ("x" * 124)
 'win xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx'